Get rid of your constraints and reparametrize: A study in NNLS and implicit bias: ADDITIONAL NUMERICAL EXPERIMENTS

-In this first experiment, cf.\ Figure \ref{fig:mesh1}, we illustrate the performance of our method for an overdetermined NNLS problem on a larger scale.
-The matrix $\A \in \R^{2048\times 1024}$ is standard Gaussian and, for a Gaussian random vector $\x \in \R^{1024}$, $\y$ is created as a perturbed version of $\A\x$ such that $\y$ is not in the range of $\A$.
-Furthermore, we use $\x_0 = \boldsymbol{1}$ as a generic initialization.
-Figure \ref{fig:mesh1} shows the error $\| \A\x^{\odot L} - \y \|_2$ over the iterations of gradient descent.
+In this experiment, cf.\ Figure \ref{fig:LargeScale}, we illustrate the performance of our method for two large-scale NNLS problems.
+The first, in Figure~\ref{fig:2048x1024}, treats an overdetermined setting, where the matrix $\A \in \R^{2048\times 1024}$ is standard Gaussian and, for a Gaussian random vector $\x \in \R^{1024}$, $\y$ is created as a perturbed version of $\A\x$ such that $\y$ is not in the range of $\A$.
+We take $\x_0 = \boldsymbol{1}$ as a generic initialization.
+Figure \ref{fig:2048x1024} shows the error $\| \A\x^{\odot L} - \y \|_2$ over the iterations of gradient descent.
 As predicted by Theorem \ref{theorem:L1_equivalence_positive}, our method converges to a solution that solves the NNLS problem (compare the error to the benchmark given by the Lawson-Hanson algorithm).